Breaking news — rising interest rates affect millennials, so what do you do now?

 - Rates are still historically low.
 Keep in mind that there have only been a few rate increases in the past decade and since the 2008 financial crisis.
 The fact is that even with an incremental bump, current interest rates are still very low, and are close to rock-bottom historical levels.

-How This Affects Baby Boomers vs Millennials
+How Interest Rates Impact Baby Boomers vs Millennials

 Most baby boomers, who are likely to be retired or preparing to retire, will benefit as interest rates rise.
-Rising interest rates are going to increase returns on safe investments that are popular with retirees, including CDs and money market accounts.

 What Causes Interest Rates to Rise?